GxnBytes/aws-scalable-webapp/README.md

 # Real-World Security Monitoring & Threat Detection with Splunk & Security Onion

 ## Project Overview
+I'm building a security monitoring lab using Splunk & Security Onion to detect cyber threats.
 This repository contains a hands-on project demonstrating the setup, configuration, and usage of **Splunk** and **Security Onion** for real-time security monitoring and threat detection.
 It showcases key concepts in **SIEM**, **IDS**, **threat hunting**, and **incident response**.

 ## Key Features